geolehmann/stb_tetmeshtraversal/README.md

 Usage:

-- This library only works with the beta version of tetgen 1.5.1-beta1 (in previous versions no tetrahedra-face realtions were stored)
+- This library only works with the beta version of Tetgen: 1.5.1-beta1 (in previous versions no tetrahedra-face relations as .t2f files were stored)
 - When generating the mesh with Tetgen, ensure the switches -n -nn -f -z are used.
+A typical example might be:

+tetgen -pq1.4 -n -nn -f -z cornellbox.stl

-- Use the functions provided in the class _tetrahedramesh_ to load the single tetgen files.
+- Use the loader functions provided in the class _tetrahedramesh_ to load the single tetgen files.
 Load order should be ele->neigh->node->face->t2f->edge.
 - At the beginning, the tetrahedron containing the starting point has to be located with the function _GetTetrahedraFromPoint_.
 This has to be done only once.
-If the position changes later on, adjacency information of the tetrahedra can be exploited to track the movement of the starting point.
+If the position changes later on, adjacency information of the tetrahedra can be exploited to keep track the movement of the starting point.
-- Mesh traversal is done with the function _traverse_ray_, which takes the mesh, ray origin/direction and starting tetrahedron as input.
-The _rayhit_ structure stores the intersected face and tetrahedra.
+- Mesh traversal is done with the function _traverse_ray_, which takes the mesh, ray origin/direction and index of the starting tetrahedron as input.
+The _rayhit_ structure stores the indices of the intersected face and tetrahedron.

 For a working implementation of this library, have a look at: https://github.com/clehmann-geo/tetra_mesh